mgsosna/mattsosna.com/_posts/careers/2020-10-28-DS-transition-3.md

 ---
 layout: post
-title: How to enter data science - 3.
-Understand software engineering
+title: How to enter data science - <br>3.
+Understand the engineering
 author: matt_sosna
 summary: The software engineering skills needed to succeed in data science
 image: ""